 6 February 2017

-Matt Williams and Pete Burnap have been awarded a quarter of a million pounds to help the UK Government monitor Brexit-related hate crime on social media.
+Matt Williams and Pete Burnap have been awarded £500,000 to help the UK Government monitor Brexit-related hate crime on social media.

 The new Centre for Cyberhate Research and Policy, funded by the Economic and Social Research Council, will focus on the development of a monitoring tool that displays a live feed of the propagation of hate speech as it happens on Twitter.